bockp/Edge-Detection-project/edges.md

 **Fig.9: Result of FeatureJ Edges plugin, with smoothing scale=2, low threshold=2.5, high threshold=7.5.
 1:Input image, 2:Output image **

-*Autre plugin pour Canny ?????*

 ## Benchmark results

 The results of the benchmark for the execution time [Fig.10 and Fig.12] show that the Find Edges function is the quickest to run on this machine, with a mean of 0.88 ms, followed by Log\_Filter, FeatureJ Laplacian and FeatureJ Edges which do not have a mean execution time superior to 50 ms. However the Canny Edge Detector plugin has an average exectution time of 205.8 ms.

 ![Fig.10](images/bench_time.png)

-**Fig.10: Result of the benchmark for the execution time of ImageJ edge detection functions**
+**Fig.10: Result of the benchmark for the execution time of ImageJ edge detection functions.
+Canny Edge Detector adn FeatureJ Edges: Canny, FeatureJ Laplacian and Log Filter: LoG, Find Edges: Sobel**

 For the JVM memory load [Fig.11 and Fig.12], we can see that Find Edges uses the least memory, with a mean of 27.4 MegaBytes.
 Then the three functions Canny Edge Detector, FeatureJ Edges and Log\_Filter have an average of about 50 MB.
 And finally the most memory expensive function is FeatureJ Laplacian with a mean of 55 MB.

 ![Fig.11](images/bench_memory.png)

-**Fig.11: Result of the benchmark for the memory load of ImageJ edge detection functions**
+**Fig.11: Result of the benchmark for the memory load of ImageJ edge detection functions.
+Canny Edge Detector adn FeatureJ Edges: Canny, FeatureJ Laplacian and Log Filter: LoG, Find Edges: Sobel**

 ![Fig.12](images/bench.png)

-**Fig.12: Average execution time and used memory for ImageJ edge detection functions**
+**Fig.12: Average execution time and used memory for ImageJ edge detection functions.
+Canny Edge Detector adn FeatureJ Edges: Canny, FeatureJ Laplacian and Log Filter: LoG, Find Edges: Sobel**

 Given that the Canny Edge Detector plugin can also be used on RGB images, we also ran a benchmark comparing the execution time and memory load difference for this plugin on RGB and 8-bit images[Fig.15].